-- On the highways Slow down. - In city traffic While stopped, put transmission in N (Neutral), but do not increase engine idle speed.
+- On the highways Slow down. - In city traffic While stopped, put transmission in NEUTRAL, but do not increase engine idle speed.

 NOTE: There are steps that you can take to slow down an impending overheat condition.
 If your air conditioner is on, turn it off.
 The air conditioning system adds heat to the engine cooling system and turning off the A/C removes this heat.
-You can also turn the Temperature Control to maximum heat, the Mode Control to floor, and the Fan Control to High.
+You can also turn the temperature control to maximum heat, the mode control to floor, and the fan control to high.
 This allows the heater core to act as a supplement to the radiator and aids in removing heat from the engine cooling system.

 Driving with a hot cooling system could damage your vehicle.
-If the temperature gauge reads "H", pull over and stop the vehicle.
+If the temperature gauge reads HOT (H), pull over and stop the vehicle.
 Idle the vehicle with the air conditioner turned off until the pointer drops back into the normal range.
-If the pointer remains on the "H", and you hear continuous chimes, turn the engine off immediately, and call for service.
+If the pointer remains on HOT (H), and you hear continuous chimes, turn the engine off immediately, and call for service.